Become a Schnauzer Foster Parent

 “Being a foster parent is incredibly rewarding.
 Seeing the joy on the faces of the new family as they welcome our Miniature Schnauzer into their home is a fantastic experience.” — Richard F., MSRNT foster parent

-A: No. MSRNT pays for all medical bills, grooming and other expenses while the dog is in rescue.
-We ask foster parents to provide food for the dog, but MSRNT covers all other expenses.
+A: MSRNT pays for all medical bills, grooming and other expenses while the dog is in rescue.
+We only ask foster parents to provide food for the dog (if they also have dogs).

 Q: I have a full-time job.
 Can I still serve as a foster parent?